 Different recipes call for different herbs.

-For example, in a fresh Caprese pasta salad, we use fresh basil, it’s a fresh, light pasta salad so you really can’t beat the flavor of fresh basil leaves in it and you really wouldn’t want to be using dried basil here.
+For example, in a fresh Caprese pasta salad, we use fresh basil.
+It’s a fresh, light pasta salad, so you really can’t beat the flavor of fresh basil leaves in it, and you really wouldn’t want to be using dried basil here.

 But if you have a dish that is going to be cooked in the oven like our easy, cheesy pasta al forno or on the stove like pasta alla Norma, then dried herbs will be best because if you cook fresh herbs for too long, then they lose their flavor.

-If you are substituting fresh for dry herbs, then the general rule of thumb is that for one tablespoon of fresh, substitute for one teaspoon of dry herbs.
+If you are substituting fresh for dry herbs, the general rule of thumb is that for one tablespoon of fresh, substitute for one teaspoon of dry herbs.

-For example, if a recipe calls for one tablespoon of fresh oregano, you would substitute it for one teaspoon of dried oregano, it’s that easy.
+For example, if a recipe calls for one tablespoon of fresh oregano, you would substitute it for one teaspoon of dried oregano; it’s that easy.

-For your homemade Italian seasoning, we recommend that you buy the best quality dry herbs you can afford, catering supply stores often sell large packs, so it can work out a really cost-effective way to make it, especially as so many pasta dishes benefit from the seasoning blends.
+For your homemade Italian seasoning, we recommend that you buy the best quality dry herbs you can afford; catering supply stores often sell large packs, so it can work out a really cost-effective way to make it, especially as so many pasta dishes benefit from the seasoning blends.

 What do you use the seasoning for?

-There are so many dishes that you would use Italian seasoning in, pasta dishes are an obvious choice, but you could also use it to season air fryer zucchini fries, on pizza, in pasta sauces, on roasted potatoes, in soups, in marinades and vegetarian burgers, in cheesy herby bread, and lasagne’s, it’s so versatile!
+There are so many dishes that you would use Italian seasoning in. pasta dishes are an obvious choice, but you could also use it to season air fryer zucchini fries, on pizza, in pasta sauces, on roasted potatoes, in soups, in marinades and vegetarian burgers, in cheesy, herby bread, and lasagne’s, it’s so versatile!

 How do you store it?